spiral-project/ihatemoney/docs/contributing.rst

     make test

-We are using the `black <https://black.readthedocs.io/en/stable/>`_ formatter for all the python files in this project.
+We are using the `black <https://black.readthedocs.io/en/stable/>`_ formatter for all the Python files in this project.
 Be sure to run it locally on your files.
 To do so, just run::

     black ihatemoney